 Software should not rely on the value of a reserved bit.
-To provide compatibility with future products, the value of a reserved bit should be preserved across a read-modify-write operation.
+To provide compatibility with future products, the value of a reserved bit should be

 Register 29: Application Interrupt and Reset Control (APINT), offset 0xD0C

 The APINT register provides priority grouping control for the exception model, endian status for data accesses, and reset control of the system.
 To write to this register, 0x05FA must be written to the VECTKEY field, otherwise the write is ignored.